 • All baked goods contain milk and eggs.

-You can visit the Freshness Burger website to see the allergen information.
+You can visit the Lotteria website to see the allergen information.

 The Loving Hut Japan website is in Japanese and there is some English too.

 The supersweet corn appears to be vegan.
 The side salad comes with a roasted sesame dressing that contains egg.
 The salad appears vegan if ordered without dressing.

 There are no vegan burgers or desserts and the fried potato contains beef according to the McDonald’s allergen chart.

 You can see the ingredients of the menu items on the McDonald’s website (Japanese).